Monterey Bay, California

 1. Contact In3’s deal flow manager or, if you are certain your project fits our criteria, register here.

-• We will review the total required budget, uses of funds, proposed sources of funding and verbiage for the instrument, which includes its face value.
+• We will review the total required budget, uses of funds, proposed sources of funding and security; if SbLC, the exact wording or “verbiage” for the instrument, including the issuing bank and instrument face value.
 This is the place to start if a cash deposit is not available.

-• If changes are proposed to the SbLC wording, we will ask for the involved bank officer’s RWA letter, which serves as their letter of intent.
+• With approval of the SbLC wording, we will ask for the involved bank officer’s RWA letter, which serves as their letter of intent.
 Download templates

-• Once the guarantee wording is approved, or alternative assets identified (bond, MTN or gold), or cash surety deposit confirmed, then we will ask for the proposed monthly draw schedule.
+• Once the guarantee wording is approved, or alternative assets identified (bond, MTN, public equities or gold), or cash surety deposit confirmed, then we will ask for the proposed monthly draw schedule.

 • Then the last “Essential” is an Authorization to Verify (ATV letter) with the issuing banker that they are ready to proceed.